 Application for Greenbelt Program

-Owners of properties that meet the criteria for enrollment in the Greenbelt Program can fill out the application, have it approved, notarized, and recorded (recording takes place in the Register of Deeds located in the same building) all in one short visit.
-To be effective for the current tax year, the application process must be completed no later than March 15th.
+Owners of properties that meet the criteria for enrollment in the Greenbelt Program can fill out the application, have it approved, notarized, and recorded (recording takes place in the Register of Deeds located in the same building) all in a timely manner.
+To be effective for the current tax year, the application process must be completed and notarized no later than March 15th.

 Application for Exemption